tower-supplies/eloquent.js/README.md

 #### Changes to the test database

-If changes are made to the schema of the tests it will be necessary to regenerate the migrations for the test suite.
+If changes are made to the test database schema it will be necessary to regenerate the migrations for the test suite.
 This may be done using the following command:

 ```
 npx drizzle-kit generate --config=./configs/drizzle.config.tests.ts